cap-js/ord/ord.md

   }
 ```

-For all the service level information they can be added / overwritten using annotations (in the `.cds` files as `@ORD.Extensions`).
+For all the service level information, they can be added / overwritten using annotations (in the `.cds` files as `@ORD.Extensions`).

 Example: